dvon/cgbk/lessons/Transformations (Part 2).md

 terms you can describe in this way, based on what you've learned so far.
 (You should be able to describe at least six.)*

-@.  *Repeat exercise 1, but use matrices to represent the
+Exercise #: *Repeat exercise 5.1, but use matrices to represent the transformations...*
-    transformations...*

 -   *Again, pick a vertex (but not the same one you picked for exercise 1).
 Find its $x$, $y$ and $z$ values in the JavaScript part of the program.*
--   *Write the transformations you see in the vertex shader code for example 3 (Squares in Different Places) as 4x4 matrices.*
+-   *Write the transformations you see in the vertex shader code for the third example (Squares in Different Places) as 4x4 matrices.*
 -   *Work through the matrix multiplications required to get from the original vertex's $x$, $y$ and $z$ to the values eventually assigned to `gl_Position` in the vertex shader.
 Do this for the orange square's `scaleFactor` and `xTranslation` values, and then for the blue square's `scaleFactor` and `xTranslation` values.*
--   *Repeat the process for the vertex shader code for example 4 (Squares in Different Different Places).*
+-   *Repeat the process for the vertex shader code for the fourth example (Squares in Different Different Places).*

 *Again, you should see that the $x$ values for the vertex you chose are indeed different depending on which version of the vertex shader you used.*

-## Example 1: Example 3 (from previous lesson) with Matrices
+## Squares in Different Places...with Matrices

 In the previous section, vertices were represented by matrices with a single column, and *post-multiplication* was used to